Have you thought about becoming an author? Is writing a book on your bucket list? Are you wondering how to self-publish and eBook?

 In general Amazon, Barnes & Noble, Kobo and Smashwords follow a similar process for upload.

-- Enter book title, author name, description, author bio, select book categories (fiction/non-fiction/romance), and add keywords.
-Keywords are how your book will be found when potential buyers are searching the publishers site.
-For example, one of my keywords for my eBooks is “personal finance”.
+- Enter a book title, author name, description, author bio, select book categories (fiction/non-fiction/romance), and add keywords.
+Keywords are how your book will be found when potential buyers are searching for the publisher’s site.
+For example, one of the keywords for my eBooks is “personal finance”.